izzziz/iz.TourGuide/README.md

 # iz.TourGuide

+izTourGuide provides the user with useful information regarding certain locations.
 This app uses preinstalled data through the use of Core Data - that lets the user scroll through a list of locations, drill down into a location and jot down notes.

 ## App Architecture